Access to superfast broadband

 Performance Maintaining

-In 2020-2022, the 3 year rolling average Total Early-stage Entrepreneurial Activity (TEA) rate for males was 10.4%, compared to 6.8% for females.
-While the female 3 year rolling average TEA rate in Scotland has increased from 3.4% since observations began in 2004, it has been consistently below the male 3 year rolling average TEA rate and the gap has remained of a broadly similar size through the data series.
+While the female 3 year rolling average TEA rate in Scotland has increased from 4.4% since observations began in 2004, it has been consistently below the male 3 year rolling average TEA rate and the gap has remained of a broadly comparable size through the data series.

-The 3 year rolling average TEA rate among the white ethnic population in Scotland in 2022 was lower than that of the non-white population, at 8.2% compared to 15.2% respectively.
-The white ethnic 3 year rolling average TEA rate increased by 0.5pp in 2022, with the non-white ethnic 3 year rolling average TEA rate increased by 0.1pp.
+The 3-year rolling average TEA rate among the white ethnic population in Scotland in 2021-2023 was lower than that of the non-white population, at 8.7% compared to 18.9%, respectively.
+The white ethnic 3 year rolling average TEA rate increased by 0.5pp in 2021-2023 compared to 2020-2022, while the non-white ethnic 3 year rolling average TEA rate saw a significant improvement and increased by 3.7pp.

 Greenhouse gas emissions